-The game expands on previous titles by adding new characters other than series mascot Sackboy who offer new abilities like flight, changing size and wall jumps.
-Furthermore, if you played the first two LittleBigPlanet games, you can use its downloadable content packs with this game, meaning you'll never run out of novel content to play if you're stuck inside with nothing else to play.
+The game expands on previous titles by adding new characters other than the series mascot Sackboy who offer new abilities like flight, changing size and wall jumps.
+Furthermore, if you played the first two LittleBigPlanet games, you can use its downloadable content packs with this game, meaning this member of the best PS4 family games list will never let you run out of novel content to play.

 You'll need good communication to face the challenges ahead of you, as no one player can do everything in the kitchen without running out of time.
 Plus with different meal orders coming in and parts of the environment changing and moving, it'll be a great achievement to get through the whole game, let alone score three stars on each one.

-Whether or not you have a kid, you will have most likely heard of this game: it's become a juggernaut of entertainment in just a few short years.
+Whether or not you have a kid, you will have most likely heard of this game: it's become a juggernaut of entertainment in just a few short years, and is a deserved member of the best PS4 family games list.
 It offers the creativity of Lego with enough varied gameplay systems that any player can find something they enjoy doing and work at it for hundreds of hours.

-While the Ratchet and Clank movie was pretty bad, its movie tie-in, a remake of the original 2001 PS2 title, is polished and addictive.
+While the Ratchet and Clank movie was pretty bad, its movie tie-in, a remake of the original 2001 PS2 title, is among the best PS4 family games.
 The characters, be they good or bad, are charming and funny and it doesn't hurt that they and the environments look great too.

 The platforming is intuitive, and Ratchet getting the usual enormous arsenal of weapons and gadgets to play with, with both new ones and returning favorites.
 Clank also gets a fair chunk of gameplay himself, controlling tiny robots to solve puzzles, and there's a sprinkling of spaceship combat and hoverboard racing to give players the kind of gameplay variety only old-fashioned platformers can manage.